CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

 ---
 title: "Locating the best out-of-home panels using human mobility data"
 description: "In this tutorial we find the Out-Of-Home panels in Madrid that best match the forecasted mobility of a target audience.
-We visualize mobility using quadints that represent visitor volumes"
+We visualize mobility using quadints that represent visitor volumes."
 image: "/img/tutorials/ooh_coverage_analysis.png"
 type: tutorials
 date: "2022-07-20"